List of Generator Gawl episodes

 This is a list of episodes from the 1998 Japanese anime television series Generator Gawl.

-In October 2007, Professor Takuma Nekasa uncovers a gene code that will unlock our body's greatest mystery and expose mankind to its greatest threat.
-So Gawl, Koji, and Ryo - three young scientists from the future - must travel back in time to correct this mistake from the past.
-The catch?
-They have only three months to save the world from the mysterious and cunning Ryuko Saito and her Generators, unearthly assassins posing as humans.
-As Ryo and Koji try to complete their mission, Gawl must become like his enemies to fight on their terms.
-And it may cost him his humanity.
+In October 2007, Professor Takuma Nekasa uncovers a gene code that is said to unlock the body's greatest mystery and expose mankind to its greatest threat.
+Gawl, Koji, and Ryo, three young scientists from the future, travel back in time to correct this mistake.
+They have only three months to save the world from Ryuko Saito and her Generators, assassins posing as humans.
+As Ryo and Koji try to complete their mission, Gawl must become like his enemies to fight on their terms, which may cost him his humanity.

+Reviews

+Generator Gawl starts off well with volume 1 that contains a promising plot, fairly engaging characters, and competent technical qualities.